Azharaliii/Mini-Compiler/README.md

-# 🔧 Mini Compiler — AssemblyLang
+# 🔧 Mini Compiler — In Assembly Langauge

 A complete mini compiler for an x86-style assembly language, built in Python with a modern Tkinter GUI.
 Developed as a course project for **Computer Architecture & Assembly Language** at **Sukkur IBA University**.